kaakaww/workshop-graphql-testing/README.md

 ### Add a StackHawk Scan to your Build and Test Workflow

+Update your Build and Test workflow by editing `blob/main/.github/workflows/build-and-test.yml`.
+Go to this file in GitHub and click the "pencil" icon to edit directly.

+Add two steps:
-Update your Build and Test workflow.
-Add a step to start the `vuln-graphql-api` service, and a step to run HawkScan using the StackHawk Action at the end:
+  * One to start the `vuln-graphql-api` service
+  * Another to run HawkScan using the StackHawk Action at the end

 ```yaml
 # .github/workflows/build-and-test.yml